Skip to main content

 translateWithParams()

-Translates text and fills placeholders in the {name} format.
+Translates the text and adds placeholders in the format {name}.

 keystring-Translation key.